6 Best Cocktail Bars in Charleston, SC

 Bonus: Félix has the cutest matchboxes!
 They’re in a bucket near the door, so make sure to grab one!

 Last Saint is a fun cocktail bar with a cozy speakeasy called Annex.
 The cocktails are insanely good, and the staff clearly have impressive mixology experience.
-Plus, it gets better: the Annex is only custom-made with no menu
+And just when it couldn't get better, the Annex doesn't have a menu so all drinks are custom-made

 Price: $$$